ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2024-08-14-TheAdjointMethod.md

 $$
 which can be as simple as computing the MSE between prediction $x_T$ and target $y_T$.

-One very important property of ODE's is the Picard-Lindelöf which in our case states that the initial value problem which we solved in equation (2) has a **unique solution**.
+One very important property of ODE's is the Picard-Lindelöf Theorem (uniquness theorem) which in our case states that the initial value problem which we solved in equation (2) has a **unique solution**.
 In practical terms this means that for a trajectory/solution $x_t$ through space and time, there exists a single trajectory from any initial condition $x_0$ to that particular $x_t$.
 Equally, for a given vector field characterized by $f(x, t, \theta)$ we can always recover the initial condition $x_0$ if we are given the tuple $(x_t, t)$ as we can simply integrate the vectorfield backwards until we reach $(x_0, 0)$.

 As a counterfactual example, if the original vector field could for some reason randomly switch directions such that $dx_t = \pm f(x_t, t, \theta)$ the uniqueness property wouldn't hold anymore.
 In this case, for a positive sign, we would still recover the original $x_0$ but if the function would randomly switch to a negative sign, we would integrate backwards to a different $x_0$.
+This, due to the stochastic switching, would be a stochastic differential equation.

 Once we have our loss $\mathcal{L}$ we naturally want to compute the gradients $\partial \mathcal{L}/\partial \theta$ to update our parameters $\theta$ to minimize the loss $\mathcal{L}$.